 The primary satellite data input to this algorithm are: 1) sea surface height anomaly (SSHA); and, 2) sea surface temperatures (SST) from the GEO-POLAR Blended (Harris and Maturi, 2012) product at NESDIS.
 These data are used in a two and half layer reduced gravity model.
-Currently, the algorithm uses Jason-2, SARAL, Cryosat-2, Jason-3 and Sentinel-3A data.
+Currently, the algorithm uses Jason-2 and SARAL Cryosat-2 data and now includes Jason-3 and Sentinel-3A data.
 In an evaluation of the products of isotherm depths, mixed layer depth and OHC, the approach uses Argo float profiling floats, XBT transects, moorings such as PIRATA in the equatorial Atlantic Ocean and TAO/TRITON in the equatorial Pacific Ocean, and airborne expendables deployed from NOAA research aircraft including pre-hurricane surveys.
 These evaluations will be conducted monthly when enough in-situ data become available.